Support

 HB 1079 Office of Regulatory Management and State Government Authorizations Del.
 Thomas Hutchinson (37B-R)

-Establishing the Office of Regulatory Management; providing for the Director, staffing, and duties of the Office; requiring certain units of State government to submit certain reports to certain persons at certain times regarding regulatory actions and permits, licenses, certifications, and registrations; requiring certain units to develop a strategy to simplify certain application processes; etc. Government, Labor, and Elections Support
+Establishing the Office of Regulatory Management; providing for the Director, staffing, and duties of the Office; requiring certain units of State government to submit certain reports to certain persons at certain times regarding regulatory actions and permits, licenses, certifications, and registrations; requiring certain units to develop a strategy to simplify certain application processes; etc. Government, Labor, and Elections Business Regulations - Support

-In the House - Hearing 3/11 at 1:00 p.m.
-(2/19)
+In the House - Hearing 3/11 at 1:35 p.m.
+(3/11)

 HB 1100 SB 782 Telecommunications Infrastructure - Protections Del.
 Andrew Pruski (33A-D)